We are interested in :-

 1) The Fluids of the Inner Ear, perilymph and endolymph

-Iillustrations at the top are:
+The iillustrations across the top are:

 (Middle) Digital 3D reconstruction of the fluid spaces of the guinea pig ear generated from virtual slices obtained with an optical sectioning technique.
 Yellow:scala tympani; Green: scala vestibuli; Blue:endolymph; Cyan: round window; Brown: stapes.
 This allows us to accurately quantify the dimensions of each of the fluid and tissue spaces of the ear for use in computer models.